Alonta34/photographyForEnthusiasts/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

+## Validation
+- Files were validated by directly inputing them into the validator using (https://www.w3.org/)

 ## Credits
 - The credit for most of the cart page belongs to series of YouTube videos and my peer mentor, Arnold Kyeza